 Master Owl helps all sorts of animals to overcome the big issues in life.
 Miss Bunny is sad initially because she feels 'lost and small among the trees so big and tall'.
 However, Master Owl's mindfulness and wisdom helps her to look at life in a very different way and see how all things are connected together.

 Children need a wise teacher, a guru, so I came up with the idea of Master Owl - the Guru who flew!

 I am also writing stories for early readers, which will feature illustrations in the text.
 I would love to have any feedback about what I am doing!
-Thank you :)
+Thank you.

 Master Owl meets